Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.md

   This involves configuring the `klaw.clusterapi.url` setting in the Klaw UI and testing the connectivity to ensure the two APIs can communicate.
-- A running Aiven for Apache Kafka® service.
+- A running Aiven for Apache Kafka service.
 See [Getting started with Aiven for Apache Kafka for more information](https://docs.aiven.io/docs/products/kafka/getting-started.html).
 - Configured [Java keystore and truststore containing the service SSL